 Chilean Porotos Granados

-Porotos Granados is a light summer soup popular in the country of Chile that embraces the fresh summer harvest of cranberry beans, corn, tomatoes, and squash, which are all indigenous to Chile and available in abundance in the late summer months.
+Chilean Porotos Granados is a summer soup from Chile that embraces the fresh summer harvest of cranberry beans, corn, tomatoes, and squash.

 The typical squash of Chile are much larger than those grown in the average American garden.
 Since I didn’t have any 20-pounders handy, I used butternut squash in this recipe, because it’s similar in taste and texture to the giants grown in Chile.